Skip to content

 • Detailed Information: Include detailed invoice information such as the customer name, invoice number, and specific amount overdue.
 This detail is vital for direct follow-up efforts and for documenting communication attempts.

-Review and Action
+Review and Take Action

 • Regular Updates: It is crucial to update and review the AR aging report regularly, preferably monthly, to keep it relevant and reflective of the current financial situation.